What is your background, Anna?

 What soft skills are essential?

 Well, in fact, it’s not all that different.
 Self-management skills, promoted by Omdena, will be helpful in any data science or machine learning position.
-When you get assigned a task at work, your manager will not give you a step-by-step plan of action.
+When you are assigned a task at work, your manager will not give you a step-by-step action plan.
 You will still need to get creative, do some research, and try a few different approaches to see what works best.
 And all that within a pretty short timeframe – just like in Omdena challenges where projects go all the way from conception to deployment in 8 weeks.

-A related skill that I find very valuable is prioritizing: which method to choose, how to divide your time between project stages?
+A related skill that I find very valuable is prioritizing which method to choose and how to divide your time between project stages.
 Opportunities for research in a given task can be endless and exciting.
-But in real life, you do not usually have unlimited time.
+But in real life, you usually have limited time.
 You need to be realistic in assessing how long possible approaches are going to take, and how that relates to practical restrictions.

-But what’s probably the most important thing you learn at Omdena is asking questions.
-It sounds simple, but is there anyone who has never had doubts when had to ask a “stupid” question?
+Probably the most important thing you learn at Omdena is asking questions.
+It sounds simple, but is there anyone who has never had doubts when she/he had to ask a “stupid” question?
 It often feels like we are expected to know and remember everything, and asking would show us off as incompetent (hello, imposter syndrome!).
 When you get stuck with a task, it’s worth trying to figure it out by yourself – that’s a good learning experience.
 But it’s important to think: will it take me days?
 Weeks? or months?
 Asking a question can save you a lot of time.
 Your colleagues will not look down on you, quite the opposite.